Songs Beneath the Lanterns: Cultural Memory and Urban Life at Nanjing’s Confucius Temple

 The songs once heard along the Qinhuai River may have faded, but their cultural resonance remains, echoing quietly through the city’s memory.

-This is not only a Chinese story—it is a global urban lesson.
+This is not only a Chinese story — it is a global lesson in how history, culture, and everyday life can coexist.

 Comments